km4ack/posit-generator/README.md

 Once the pos file is created, it can be imported in YAAC where it will be placed on the map as an object.

+# Requirements

+You will need Pat Menu installed before creating Winlink POS files.

+Before creating Repeater POS files, use this script to download the state repeater list.

+Before creating POTA POS files, use this script to download the POTA list.

 # Install

 ```